 Anointing is a possible response that a hedgehog will exhibit when they encounter a smell or taste that they are unfamiliar with.
 In such an event the hedgehog will possibly bite or chew at the source of the smell, then they will froth at mouth to create a lather.
 Next they will deposit their foamy saliva on their quills by contorting their bodies.
 No one knows why they wipe the saliva on themselves, it is normal behavior.

 Hedgehogs do a fairly good job of grooming themselves but sometimes, there are things they need help with.
 If you wish, you can bathe your hedgehog a few times a year.
 Run an inch or two (no more!) of lukewarm water into the bathroom sink.
-We recommend Aveeno baby bath.
-(Aveeno oatmeal bath is very soothing and will help with their dry skin.)
-Use a soft bristle toothbrush to help clean between the quills.
+We recommend Hibiclens Surgical Soap or Curaseb Veterinary Care Shampoo (Oatmeal baths are very soothing and will help with their dry skin.)
+Use a soft bristle Nail brush, baby brush or toothbrush to help clean between the quills.
 After he has been thoroughly scrubbed, refill the sink with an inch of lukewarm water and rinse him off.
 Towel dry as best as you can but make sure you keep your hedgehog warm as he continues to dry.
 Foot baths will be needed more frequently and are simply done by placing a soaked washcloth in the basin and letting your hedgehog run across it to loosen the caked on feces.
 (A soft bristle toothbrush can help with any stubborn spots)

 The more baths you give your hedgehog the drier his/her skin will be.
 Winter is a terrible time for dry skin as well!
 We keep the humidity in the hedgehog rooms to 35 - 40% During winter months we use a small humidifier.
 At some point your baby will suffer from dry skin.
-To help with dry skin we use a drop of Flaxseed or Vitamin E one drop on their food every couple days and you should see results within a week!
+To help with dry skin we use using a minute amount of Nordic Naturals Omega 3 oil on their food once a week, you must be very careful these oils are very rich and can cause diarrhea if over dosing...
+These oils have many benefits to your little ones health beyond skin and quills... anti-inflammatory, brain health, heart health, ligament and muscular strength...

 It is never a good idea to pick up your hedgehog with gloves.
 Although imposing in appearance, the spines are not sharp enough to cause any real injury and, unlike porcupines, the spines do not come out and they are not barbed.
 It is absolutely essential for your hedgehog to recognize your scent and to recognize it as being harmless.
 The correct method for picking up a hedgehog is to place your hands, palms up and his head facing away from you, on each side and gently scoop him up from underneath.
 Once accustomed to you, he won’t bother to put his spines up and he will be very easy to pick up.